Educational child care, tutoring & developmental services

 * Math (Number, Operation, Computation, Money, Time, Geometry & Measurement)

-Our “elementary explorers” (5-13years, k-6th grade level) program encourages problem solving through logic and reasoning based activities.
+Our “elementary explorers” (5-13years, k-6th grade level) problem solve through logic and reasoning based activities.
 Our services offer a rare opportunity for your child to explore many different curriculums and discover which learning style (or combination of styles) they learn through best.
 Subjects are taught through traditional methods, as well as sensory based and hand’s on experiences.
 As Benjamin Franklin said “Tell me and I’ll forget, show me and I may remember.
 Involve me and I learn.”
 To assess what your child is learning, and the effectiveness of the program, we offer conferences throughout the year.

 In believing that children learn by doing our discipline policy follows positive guidance techniques.
 If problems cannot be resolved through such guidance, a meeting will be held with the parents to develop a plan for ignoring, redirecting, verbal interventions and/or logical consequences.
 Before using such consequence children will be given positive feedback encouraging acceptable behavior and verbal rewards for following the rules.
 The rules are simple: DO NOT hurt people or things, but DO have fun and learn!